LUMC/HAMLET/docs/source/snv-indels.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 HAMLET include the ability to specify separate filter criteria for every transcript, based on the position and the VEP consequence of the variant.
-The criteria are used both the filter which variants will be part of the output (``filter_criteria``), and also annotate the identified variants (``annotation_criteria``).
+The criteria are used both to filter which variants will be part of the output (``filter_criteria``), and also annotate the identified variants (``annotation_criteria``).